Renew My Visa

 Required Documents and Submission Locations

-Please only submit the following required documents as requested by the U.S. Embassy.
-Do not submit bank statements, HR letters, travel reservations, or any other unnecessary documents.
+The following are required documents that must be submitted.
+Failure to submit the required documents will result in the delay of your visa adjudication.
+DO NOT submit bank statements, HR letters, travel reservations, or any other unnecessary documents.
 If additional information is required the U.S. Embassy will contact you.

 All Applicants: